-Reds to start League Cup defence against Welders
+Draws made for League Cup and Co Antrim Shield

 Premiership champions Linfield will travel to take on Moyola Park in the first round while Glentoran have a home tie against Institute.

-Last season's beaten finalists Coleraine face Dergview at the Showgrounds and Crusaders are away against Dundela.
+Last season's finalists Coleraine face Dergview at the Showgrounds.

+Co Antrim Shield holders Larne will face Knockbreda in their opener while Crusaders host Linfield in the pick of the first-round ties.

-League Cup - round one draw
+League Cup - round one

 Glentoran v Institute